albop/tie_archive/session_1/index.md

 - GPT-3: Generative Pre-trained Transformer
   - by OpenAI (now Microsoft
   - big deep-learning architecture, trained billions of texts
-  - a language model
+  - a "language" model
--

 - <!-- .element: class="fragment" --> GPT-3 was trained to translate from legal into plain english, by looking at just <strong>two</strong> examples !!!!
--  <!-- .element: class="fragment" --> can do many other things:
+- <!-- .element: class="fragment" --> Can do many other things:
-  - write progams
+  - write programs
   - produce financial statements
   - generate tweets
+  - translate text

 ----

+### How do you see the *future* of AI ?

 ![](Blade-Runner.jpg)

-- Science Fiction has explored many problems associated with AI.
+- <!-- .element: class="fragment" --> Science Fiction has explored many problems associated with AI.
-- Very often economic future is bleak...
+- <!-- .element: class="fragment" --> Very often economic future is bleak...
+  - <!-- .element: class="fragment" --> Why is that so?

 ---